Wednesday, February 22, 2012

 Pennsylvania Child Support and Spousal Support Lawyer

 Contact my law office today.
-An initial consultation is offered at the set rate of $75.
-If you are unavailable to meet me during regular office hours, evening appointments or a phone conference are available by request.
+An initial consultation is offered at the set rate of $100.
+If you live out of the area or are otherwise unavailable to travel to my office during regular office hours an initial consultation by phone is available by request.

 Child Support